 We would appreciate if you would consider the needs of all our patients.
 We have an obligation to balance the individual requirements of a patient during appointments with other patients waiting to be seen in the same surgery.
 There will be times when unforeseen medical emergencies may delay your appointment time (for example if the doctor is called out on an urgent home visit, is presented with a serious medical condition which requires more time to assess and arrange medical admission to hospital).
 If a patient presents with more than one medical condition, the doctor has the right to ask the patient to make a further appointment if the doctor is running late (due to previous medical emergencies) or if the doctor feels there is not sufficient time to deal with all additional queries.
 We apologise if this causes any inconvenience.

 Unfortunately there are a growing number of appointments that patients do not attend.
 This significantly affects the ability of other patients to book appointments more quickly with a GP of their choice.
 Please telephone as soon as possible if, for any reason, you no longer require an appointment or are unable to make your appointment.
+Alternatively we are piloting the ability for patients to cancel their appointment by sending an email giving as much notice as possible to email@example.com Please note this email should not be used for clinical matters or urgent queries.

 Doctors In Training And Medical Students.